-Mathematics extension is a course designed to stimulate interest in sources of Mathematics in the real world.
+Mathematics extension is offered on an invitation-only basis for students in Year 10.
+The course is designed to stimulate interest in sources of Mathematics in the real world.
 In Semester Two there will be a focus on collecting real life data using temperature probes and other data collecting devices which can be linked to the students' graphic calculators and modelling this data with appropriate mathematical functions.